 If you’re as geeky into design as I am, you’re probably familiar with white space.

 It is also called negative space, although it isn’t exactly a bad thing.
 Put simply, white space is the empty part of your work in between the letters or the characters or the shapes or the lines.
 But it isn’t blank or useless.
 White space has a purpose.
-White space offers relief, a breathing room.
-It brings the eyes to focus on what is on the page or the screen.
+It offers relief, a breathing room.
+White space brings the eyes to focus on what is on the page or the screen.

 With white space, a design would look more focused and put together rather than cluttered and confusing.
-Which is why the general rule of thumb for designers is to make use of white space.
-And use A HECK LOT OF IT.
+And the general rule of thumb for designers is to make use of white space.
+Like, use A HECK LOT OF IT.

 Now, won’t it be nice if we applied this to our lives too?